 The latest independent reviews confirm the integrity of TSF 1 and summarised in this report are the recommendations from the most recent reviews.
 In particular, the review recommended reducing the water levels on TSF 1 which can be managed given the arid environment where the TSF 1 is located through evaporation and re-use of the surface water through the plant.

-Centamin is currently in the construction phase to build a second active downstream TSF (“TSF 2”).
-TSF 2 is part of the long-term strategy of the site mine plan and will be ready for use in the second half of 2020.
-This will extend tailings deposition to beyond 2030.
+Centamin is currently in the commissioning phase on a second active downstream TSF (“TSF 2”) having completed construction ahead of schedule and under budget.
+TSF 2 is part of the long-term strategy of the site mine plan and will extend tailings deposition to beyond 2030.

 NOTE.
-Knight Piesold prepared the initial design and construction of TSF 1 in 2008 and have most recently provided technical assessments of TSF 1, with supporting recommendations in 2019.
-Knight Piesold have been appointed to design and construct TSF 2.
+Knight Piesold prepared the initial design and construction of TSF 1 in 2008 and has most recently provided technical assessments of TSF 1, with supporting recommendations in 2020.
+Knight Piesold designed and constructed TSF 2.
 P.L.
 Steenkamp Pr.
 Eng. provided external and independent assessments of TSF 1 from 2015 to date and will continue to provide independent technical assessments of TSF 1 and, when required, TSF 2.